1Shawntaria/Practice/README-BUILD.md

    ```

 5. **Verify directory structure**: Ensure your source files are in the correct directories
-   - Main Java files should be in: `/src`
+   - main.java.SimpleBlockchain Java files should be in: `/src`
    - Test Java files should be in: `/test`

 6. **Update dependencies**: Try running